QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Numerical Results

 \subsubsection{Maros Meszaros}

-The Maros-Meszaros test set contains 138 convex quadratic programs, and is often used to benchmark convex QP solvers. \Cref{tab:MM_small} lists the shifted geometric mean of the runtime and failure rate of QPALM, OSQP and Gurobi applied to this set.
+The Maros-Meszaros test set contains 138 convex quadratic programs, and is often used to benchmark convex QP solvers. \review{\Cref{tab:MM_small_1e3,tab:MM_small_1e6} list} the shifted geometric mean of the runtime and failure rate of QPALM, OSQP and Gurobi applied to this set \review{with termination tolerances respectively set to \(10^{-3}\) and \(10^{-6}\)}.
 A key aspect of QPALM that is demonstrated here is its robustness.
-The Maros-Meszaros set includes many large-scale and ill-conditioned QPs, and the fact that QPALM succeeds in solving all of them within one hour is a clear indication that it is very robust with respect to the problem data.
+The Maros-Meszaros set includes many large-scale and ill-conditioned QPs, and the fact that QPALM succeeds in solving all of them \review{up to an accuracy of \(10^{-6}\)} within one hour is a clear indication that it is very robust with respect to the problem data.
 In runtime it is also faster on average than the other solvers.
-However, Gurobi is faster more often, as is shown in the performance profiles in \cref{fig:PP_MM}.
-The high shifted geometric mean runtime of Gurobi is mostly due to its relatively high failure rate.
-OSQP also has a high failure rate, and is also slower than QPALM, both on average and in frequency.
-As a first-order method, in spite of employing a similar preconditioning routine to ours, it seems to still exhibit a lack of robustness with respect to ill-conditioning and to somewhat stricter tolerance requirements.
+However, Gurobi is faster more often, as is shown in the performance profiles \review{in \cref{fig:PP_MM_1e3,fig:PP_MM_1e6}}.
+The high shifted geometric mean runtime of Gurobi is mostly due to its relatively high failure rate. \review{For a tolerance of \(10^{-6}\),} OSQP also has a high failure rate, and is slower than QPALM, both on average and in frequency.
+As a first-order method, in spite of employing a similar preconditioning routine to ours, it seems to still exhibit a lack of robustness with respect to ill conditioning and to somewhat stricter tolerance requirements. \review{However, it clearly performs well on the set for a low tolerance of \(10^{-3}\), as demonstrated in \cref{tab:MM_small_1e3,fig:PP_MM_1e3}.
+It only fails once and is faster than QPALM in almost 80\% of the problems.}